koebel/Docker-Cheat-Sheet/README.md

 Are you finding difficulty remembering all the commands that you need in order to work with Docker?

 Guys, don’t worry!
-This Docker cheat sheet will give you a quick reference to the basics of Docker that you must know to get started with it.
+This Docker cheatsheet will give you a quick reference to the basics of Docker that you must know to get started with it.

 It is designed for those who have already started learning Docker but need a handy reference to recall the concepts that they have learned